How to Combine & Transfer Points on Chase Credit Cards

 Why You Should Consider Chase's Cash Back Cards

-You’ve earned the big bonus on your Sapphire Preferred or Sapphire Reserve® and keep turning to your Chase card to earn more points.
+You’ve earned the big bonus on your Sapphire Preferred or Sapphire Reserve card and keep turning to that card to earn more points.
 That may make sense in some scenarios, but the best way to keep adding to your stash of Chase points might be with other Chase cards.

 Take a good, hard look at either the Chase Freedom Flex℠ or the *freedom unlimited* cards.
-They form a perfect tandem with your Sapphire Card – and best of all, neither has an annual fee.
+They form a perfect tandem with the Sapphire cards – and best of all, neither has an annual fee.

 While Chase markets both of these cards as cashback credit cards, they get exponentially more valuable if you hold either (or both) of them with a Chase Sapphire card.
 That’s because as outlined above, you can transfer the cashback earned from either card directly into your Chase Ultimate Rewards account, turning that cashback straight into Chase points.
-If you earn $100 of cashback, that becomes 10,000 Chase Ultimate Rewards points.
+If you earn $100 of cashback, that becomes 10,000 Chase Ultimate Rewards points, which could be redeemed for at least $125 worth of travel depending on the card – or potentially more if you transfer them to an airline or hotel partner.

 Let’s take a look below at the benefits offered by each of the Freedom cards.